ONSdigital/sdg-data/meta/archived-15-b-1.md

 source_next_release_1: TBA
 source_statistical_classification_1: National Statistic
 source_contact_1: enquiry@dfid.gov.uk
-source_other_info_1: The codes used to measure net ODA to the Forestry sector codes sit under DAC 5 Code 312 as defined by the United Nations Sustainable Development Goal Metadata for Indicator 15.a.1.
+source_other_info_1: The codes used to measure net ODA to the Forestry sector codes sit under DAC 5 Code 312 as defined by the United Nations Sustainable Development Goal Metadata for Indicator 15.b.1.
 source_active_2: false
 source_active_3: false
 source_active_4: false
 source_active_5: false
 source_active_6: false
-indicator_sort_order: 15-aa-01
+indicator_sort_order: 15-bb-01
 other_info: Figures may not sum due to rounding.
 Data follows the UN specification for this indicator.
 This indicator has not been identified in collaboration with topic experts.
+standalone: true
 ---
 Data follows [old UN specifications](https://unstats.un.org/sdgs/files/metadata-compilation/Metadata-Goal-15.pdf) for this indicator but will be updated in acordance with UN metadata updates.